hotlikesauce/yahoo-fantasy-baseball-analyzer/README.md

 ## Acknowledgments

-Thank you to my league Summertime Sadness Fantasy Baseball for the stat ideas, the thousands of Stack Overflow posts I read, and ChatGPT.
+Thank you to my league Summertime Sadness Fantasy Baseball for the stat ideas, the thousands of Stack Overflow posts I read, and AI tools.

 ## Contact